 Another theme that Duffy explores throughout Beautiful is the female body.
 Indeed, the title word ‘Beautiful’ refers to female beauty.
 Yet, this beauty is often a negative thing, leading to exploitation.
-Duffy argues that the female body is used as a point of manipulation, society sexualizing these bodies for their own gain.
+Duffy argues that the female body is used as a point of manipulation, and society sexualizes these bodies for its own gain.
 Especially in the third section of the poem, Duffy suggests that society focuses on Marilyn Monroe due to her beauty.
 While some could see this as a form of gaining power, it seems that Duffy focuses more so on how this attention leads to the eventual demise of these women.

 A core literary technique used within the construction of Beautiful is an allusion.
-Both in regard to fictional and real women, Duffy makes allusion to the lives of past women to exemplify her argument.
+Both in regard to fictional and real women, Duffy makes allusions to the lives of past women to exemplify her argument.
 Although not actually saying the names of these four women, Duffy alludes to key moments or ideas from their lives.
 In doing this, especially when taking women from such a wide arch of time, Duffy suggests that this exploitation has been a part of society for a huge period of time.
 By founding Duffy’s argument in cases of real women, she demonstrates how this exploitation can impact real lives.

-Another technique that Duffy uses throughout Beautiful is caesura.
+Another technique that Duffy uses throughout Beautiful is a caesura.
 Following or preceding important phrases within the poem, Duffy uses caesura.
 This caesura creates a slight metrical pause within the line.
 This pause then places emphasis on what comes before or after the caesura.
 In doing this, Duffy can focus the poem on key ideas without disrupting the rhythm of reading.
 In many places, this caesura appears incredibly blunt, such as ‘Beauty is fame.’, emphasizing the harshness of this statement.

 Part One – Helen of Troy